UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 After setting up the extender, manually connect your devices to its network and run a speed test in the problematic area to confirm better performance.

-A common misconception is that your phone or laptop will automatically switch to the extender’s stronger signal once setup is complete.
-Unless you have a specific “OneMesh” system or similar technology, you often need to manually go into your Wi-Fi settings and connect to the new network, which usually ends in “_EXT.”
-If you forget this step, your device will cling to the weak signal from the main router, and you won’t see any performance improvement.
+A frequent misconception is that your phone or laptop will magically switch to the extender’s stronger signal the second the setup is complete.
+Unless you have a modern system utilizing “OneMesh” or smart roaming capabilities, you often need to manually open your device’s Wi-Fi settings and select the new network, which usually ends in an “_EXT” suffix.
+If you ignore this step, your phone will stubbornly cling to the weak, buffering signal from the main router, and you will not experience any actual performance improvement.

-After connecting, it is crucial to verify that the system is working correctly.
-Run a test using Ookla Speedtest while standing in the dead zone.
-You should see a significant improvement in stability and speed compared to before.
-If the speeds are still dragging, try moving the extender slightly closer to the router to improve the signal it receives.
+After successfully connecting, it is crucial to verify that the expansion is working correctly.
+Run a quick diagnostic test using Ookla Speedtest while standing directly in your former dead zone.
+You should notice a massive improvement in stability and speed compared to your baseline tests, and understanding your speed test results will help you confirm that the extender is efficiently pushing the necessary bandwidth.
+If the speeds are still dragging, try shifting the extender to an outlet slightly closer to the router to improve the raw signal it receives.

-Wi-Fi extenders often reduce your usable speed because they have to receive and then retransmit data over the same wireless channel.
-With many single-band models, you might see roughly half the speed you get near your main router.
-That trade-off is normal for getting coverage in a room that previously had none.
+Wi-Fi extenders often reduce your top-end speed because they have to receive and then retransmit data over the exact same wireless channel.
+With many older single-band models, you might see roughly half the speed you get when standing near your main router.
+That trade-off is completely normal for securing coverage in a room that previously had none.

 Infographic comparing Wi-Fi extenders (less e-waste) and mesh systems (more materials).